zedlopez/ifm/Writing with Inform.md

 	In the Treehouse is a cardboard box.

-results in the cardboard box being made only a "thing": because nothing has been put inside it, there is no reason for Inform – which does not know what a cardboard box looks like – to guess that it is a "container".
+results in the cardboard box being made only a `thing`: because nothing has been put inside it, there is no reason for Inform – which does not know what a cardboard box looks like – to guess that it is a `container`.
 So we need to add:

 	The box is a container.